odin-lang/odin-lang.org/content/docs/inline-asm.md

 ## Inline `asm` calls

-Sometimes you just want a single instantiation of an `asm` template which is to be called immediately.
+Sometimes you just want a single instantiation of an `asm` template that is called immediately:

 ```odin
 asm(p: ^u64, v: u64) {